rtomyj/rtomyj/README.md

 #### Languages, Frameworks, etc

 Yes I use all these languages, Frameworks, etc in my repos/orgs 🫠.
-I don't like adding what I use in my current role because this is my personal GH account where I like to have fun 😛.
+I don't like adding what I use in my current profesional role because this is my personal GH account where I like to have fun 😛.

 > FYI my favorite language is Python but Go is quickly winning me over.
 Once I started using TypeScript, I started hating JavaScript.